chrisryan91/Daily-Mindfulness/README.md

 - Logo to the right linked to the top of the page
 - Menu with links to home and each of the four pages: home, benefits, types and sign-up.
-- The header contains the logo and name of the page style simply linked to the homepage.
+- The header contains the logo and name of the page.
+The logo links to the homepage.
 The black front on white background for me suggests a simplicity that reflects the practise of mindfulness.
 - The navigation links to the side links to the rest of the page for quick access.
 - This section serves as a basic introduction to the website.
 - In response to smaller screen sizes, the navigation menu falls below the logo.
 Both the logo and the menu then decrease in size incrementally.

 ![Screenshot of Header](assets/images/header.png)
 Section 1
 ---------